The following FAQ originated from parent questions asked at the in-person and virtual information session.

 Q: Will construction workers have clearances?

-A: As with all of our construction projects, contractors/workers will be required to have the necessary clearances to work in a school setting.
-Individual ID badges will be required of construction workers to be worn and visible at all times.
+A: As with all of our construction projects, contractors/workers are required to have the necessary clearances to work in a school setting.
+Individual ID badges will be required of construction workers to be worn and visible.

 Q: Will construction workers interact with students?

 A: Every effort will be made to restrict interaction.
-Two-hour rated fire safety walls and stair/entry restrictions will be in place to limit interaction and enhance safety throughout the renovation.
+Construction walls and stair/entry restrictions will be in place to limit interaction and enhance safety throughout the renovation.
 Construction workers will begin their workday in advance of the school day to limit interaction during drop-off.
+Also, each phase of construction will be separated from the occupied portion of the school by the temporary construction of dividing walls.
+Due to the temporary walls, construction crews will not occupy student spaces and students will have no access into the construction area.
+Large demolition construction activities during the project will be handled during non-school hours.
+In the event a construction worker needs access to the student occupied portion of the school, notification to the main office is required.

 Q: What preventative measures will be in place to reduce construction sounds during the school day?

-A: Construction phasing will prioritize major demolition to be limited to summer and after school hours, and thick construction/fire walls will be in place around active construction zones to limit construction noise and academic disruption.
+A: Construction phasing will prioritize major demolition to be limited to summer and after school hours, and construction walls will be in place around active construction zones to limit construction noise and academic disruption.

 Q: What safety measures will be added to the middle school?